 The drawbacks of cross-handed putting

 For all of its benefits, cross-handed putting and variations of cross-handed putting, create some new issues.
-Firstly, the changes in your grip with produce a steeper swing arc and more of a descending strike compared to a traditional putting methods.
+Firstly, the changes in your grip will produce a steeper swing arc and more of a descending strike compared to traditional putting methods.

 The second issue is that this variation of grip often shortens your backswing and limits your ability to produces effortless lag putting.